 In this article, we are going to cover all the bases of SMS delivery so that you can fully grasp what an SMS delivery report is as well as how it is technically carried out.

 What is a Delivery Report for Text Messages?

-So what is SMS delivery?
-SMS delivery reports are messages from an SMCS (Short Message Service Center) that notify you that your SMS message sent from your device was delivered to the intended recipient.
+So what is SMS delivery report?
+Delivery report is the message from an SMCS (Short Message Service Center) that notifies you that your SMS message sent from your device was delivered to the intended recipient.
 In other words, an SMS delivery report shows the current status of the text messages that you submitted to the carrier.

 Contrary to popular belief, text delivery reports do not actually mean that a text message sent by you was successfully delivered to the recipient—rather, it just confirms that the message was sent successfully from the device.